strader07/erc20_ico/README.md

 # erc20_ico
-Build your own ERC20 token and a DApp for ICO
+Build your own ERC20 token and a Dapp for ICO